Insulation Layer

 -40F3.5″1.9″0.48″

 As the table indicates, the amount of insulation you need is inversely proportional to your activity level.
 One of the most common mistakes is using too much insulation during heavy work that results in sweat and then feeling chilled.
+In cooler conditions, if you are sweating, you are wearing too much clothing.
 I think it’s good to feel cool (even slightly chilled) while active.
-So long as you have adequate food are rested you activity will warm you up.
+So long as you have adequate food are rested, your activity will warm you up.
 When engaged in high energy activities I will wear clothing that I initially feel cold.
 After around 10 minutes I am cool but ok.
 Around an hour into the activity I am comfortable to a bit warm at which point I ventilate a bit.
-I add insulation when activity level drops.
+I add insulation when my activity level drops.
 Doing this avoids sweating.
 Sweat makes it much harder to keep warm long term.
-It is often useful to have multiple insulation layers which can be varied to match the conditions and activity levels.
+It is often useful to have multiple insulation layers which can be varied to match conditions and activity levels.

 Inches of loft is a decent approximation of warmth, but there are other factors that govern how warm a garment feels.
 For example, there have been a number of tests which indicate that down garments that are overfilled provide more insulation that standard fill and that often synthetics lose more loft than insulating ability as they age.
 There are also other elements that can be incorporated that boost warmth without changing the garment thickness such as vapor barriers and reflective barriers like Columbia’s Omni-Heat.